 from Word of Wisdom

 3.1.1 Through the Holy Spirit.
 In this case, the Word of Wisdom is given “through” (“διὰ”) the Holy Spirit.
 As we have seen, the Word of Wisdom was a gift of the revelation of the mysteries of God.
-The mystery was something hidden in the Old Testament, but now preached and taught by the apostles and prophets (Romans 16:25-27, page 1781; Ephesians 3:1-13, pages 1829-1830).
-In this sense, the Holy Spirit reveals mysteries through the spiritual gift of the Word of Wisdom to certain believers, particularly prophets and apostles.
+A mystery was something hidden in the Old Testament, but now preached and taught by the apostles and prophets (Romans 16:25-27; Ephesians 3:1-13).
+In this sense, the Holy Spirit revealed mysteries through the Spiritual Gift of the Word of Wisdom to certain believers, particularly prophets and apostles.
 The Word of Wisdom focuses upon a new communication from God.
-It is the message itself God delivers concerning the mystery being revealed now.
+It is the message itself that God delivers concerning the mystery being revealed now.
 So we see that the Word of Wisdom is given “through” the Holy Spirit, because the Holy Spirit gives the communication of the mystery to the apostle or prophet.
 Think of the Word of Wisdom as the message inside the envelope.
 Once you open the envelope and read the message contained in the envelope sealed up for centuries, you now need to know what to do with that message.

 3.1.3 Two-Step Process of Revelation.
 Think of the Word of Wisdom and the Word of Knowledge as related to one another in a two-step process of revelation.

-188.8.131.52 Step One.
-The Holy Spirit reveals a mystery to the person with the spiritual gift of the Word of Wisdom.
+184.108.40.206 Step One.
+The Holy Spirit reveals a mystery to the person with the Spiritual Gift of the Word of Wisdom.

 The Word of Knowledge in Action